osayamenja/FlashMoE/README.md

 - $\geq$ SM70 GPUs
 - RDMA (EFA, libfabric, ibverbs, Slingshot) and NVLink.
 - TF32 (peak performance)
-- FP16/BF16 (functionality is complete *but* acheving peak performance is still a work in progress)
+- FP16/BF16 (functionality is complete *but* achieving peak performance is still a work in progress)

 ---